 Who has the right to be the nominee?

-The issue is who j just just recently the RNC was briefed by their political team, and their political team said that if Donald Trump became president, it would be a bloodbath.
+The issue is who just recently, the RNC was briefed by their political team, and their political team said that if Donald Trump became president, it would be a bloodbath.

-Donald Trump is putting uh uh Southern states that have never voted haven't voted Democrat in decades back in play.
+Donald Trump is putting Southern states that have never voted, haven't voted Democrat in decades back in play.

-The issue is who is going to keep had the presidency or Republican presidency exactly.
+The issue is who is going to keep had the presidency, a Republican presidency extensively.

-You're you're acting as though the voters, the people that have voted for Trump and Cruz somehow are too stupid to think this through the way you have.
+Okay, but wait, you're acting as though the voters, the people that have voted for Trump and Cruz, somehow are too stupid to think this through the way you have.

 No, no, no.

-If if Trump wins the nomination, he'll have lost the majority of the Republican vote, correct?
+If Trump wins the nomination, he'll have lost the majority of the Republican vote, correct?

-And if and if Kubernetes might have won't be majority of the Republican vote.
+And if whole-will might have won the majority of the Republican vote.

-Well, first of all, by the time we finish the next ten contests after today, who knows if he has won half uh of of the votes by the time all said and done, we don't know.
+Well, first of all, by the time we finish the next 10 contests after today, who knows if he has one half of the votes by the time all is said and done.

 Is that right?

-How can you say that of uh that it's a fact that nobody has the will?
+How can you say that it's a fact that nobody has the will?

 That's a fact.

-Well, I can get I okay, but I'm you can't guarantee that Cruz that uh Trump can tell you as a as a metaphysical fact, as we stand today, Donald Trump does not have a majority of the Republican.
+I can tell you as a metaphysical fact, as we stand today, Donald Trump does not have a majority of the Republican protection.

 We're all talking conjecture going forward.